AyrtonPereira1996/AyrtonPereira1996/README.md

 🤔 Who am I?

-My name is Ayrton Pereira I was born in 1996 in Mozambique in Quelimane City.
+My name is Ayrton Pereira I was born in Mozambique in Quelimane City.
 Nowadays, I’m living at Quelimane (located in the centre of Mozambique) and working here as an IT technician at an IT consulting company and as also web development freelancer.
 Since I started to study how programming I never stop because I understood that with this knowledge we can help people and this 🌏🌍🌏 in different ways.

 🤔 What I do?